 Detailed Description

-The script reads settings from a config-MSI.xml file, including the start and end of the peak usage period during the day.
+The script reads settings from a config-MSI.json file, including the start and end of the peak usage period during the day.

 During the peak usage time, the script checks the current number of sessions and the current running RDSH capacity for each collection.
-It calculates if the running RDSH servers have sufficient capacity to support existing sessions based on the SessionThresholdPerCPU parameter defined in the config-MSI.xml file.
+It calculates if the running RDSH servers have sufficient capacity to support existing sessions based on the SessionThresholdPerCPU parameter defined in the config-MSI.json file.
 If not, the script starts additional RDSH servers in the collection.

-During the off-peak usage time, the script determines which RDSH servers should be shutdown based on the MinimumNumberOfRDSH parameter in the config-MSI.xml file.
+During the off-peak usage time, the script determines which RDSH servers should be shutdown based on the MinimumNumberOfRDSH parameter in the config-MSI.json file.
 The script will set the RDSH servers to drain mode to prevent new sessions connecting to the hosts.
-If the LimitSecondsToForceLogOffUser parameter in the config-MSI.xml file is set to a non-zero positive value, the script will notify any logged-on users to save work, wait the configured amount of time, and then force the users to logoff.
+If the LimitSecondsToForceLogOffUser parameter in the config-MSI.json file is set to a non-zero positive value, the script will notify any logged-on users to save work, wait the configured amount of time, and then force the users to logoff.
 Once there are no user sessions on an RDSH server, it will shut down the RDSH server.

-If LimitSecondsToForceLogOffUser parameter in the config-MSI.xml file is set to zero, the script will allow the session configuration setting in the collection properties to handle the logoff of user sessions.
+If LimitSecondsToForceLogOffUser parameter in the config-MSI.json file is set to zero, the script will allow the session configuration setting in the collection properties to handle the logoff of user sessions.
 If there are any sessions on an RDSH server, it will leave the RDSH server running.
 If there are no sessions, the script will shut down the RDSH server.

-The script is designed to run periodically on the Remote Desktop (RD) Connection Broker server using Task Scheduler.
-You should select the appropriate time interval based on the size of your RDS environment since starting and shutting down virtual machines can take some time.If you have two RD Connection Brokers in a high availability configuration, you can deploy the script on both RD Connection Brokers.
-The script will automatically determine which RD Connection Broker is the active management server.
-Only the script running on the active management server will affect the RDSH servers.
-The script that is not running on the active management server will simply exit.
+The script is designed to run periodically on the scaler VM server using Task Scheduler.
+You should select the appropriate time interval based on the size of your RDS environment since starting and shutting down virtual machines can take some time.
+We recommend running the scaling script every 15 minutes.

 Handling Maintenance and Troubleshooting when Scaling